CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/Onboarding/CLC to AWS/Master Article - CLC(Production) to AWS(DR) SafeHaven Setup.md

 }}}

 ### Article Overview
-This article explains how setup SafeHaven at a high level and use SafeHaven for recovery with all the KB article links in order for CLC(Production) to AWS(DR) use case.
+This article explains how to setup SafeHaven at a high level and use SafeHaven for recovery with all the KB article links in order for CLC(Production) to AWS(DR) use case.

 ### SafeHaven Setup and Recovery Workflow